maarten-pennings/howto/c64cmp/readme.md

 60:N-- 61:N-- 62:N-- 63:N--
 ```

-So we can not use the `N` flag for testing if the accumulator is less than E0.
+So we can not use the `N` flag for testing if the accumulator is less than E0,
+if we want to go all the way down to $00.

 ### CMP #$80